Aley

-Aley (عاليه) is a major city in Lebanon.
+Aley (عاليه) is a major city in central Lebanon.
 It is the capital of the Aley District and fourth largest city in Lebanon.

 The city is located on Mount Lebanon, 15km uphill from Beirut on the freeway to Damascus.
-Aley has the nickname "Bride of the Summer resorts" (عروس المصايف) due to its cooler climate during the summer touristic season.
-Other nicknames include "Capital of the Mountain: (عاصمة الجبل) and the "Lebanese City of Fog" (مدينة الضباب), due to its mountain foggy weather.
+Aley has the nickname "Bride of the Summer resorts" (Note: عروس المصايف) due to its cooler climate during the summer touristic season.
+Other nicknames include "Capital of the Mountain: (Note: عاصمة الجبل) and the "Lebanese City of Fog" (Note: مدينة الضباب), due to its mountain foggy weather.

 History

 Aley gained prominence upon the completion of the Beirut–Damascus Railway in the mid-1890s.
 The railroad provided the residents of Beirut easy means of transportation to the mountains, and this made Aley a popular destination to spend the summer months and enjoy its pleasant climate.
 It was the site of a serious accident on 12 April 1904, when part of the locomotive exploded and the train fell backwards down the 7% grade, killing 8 and seriously injuring another 21.

 The city was for a while the summer capital of the Ottoman governors of Mount Lebanon.
 Kamil Pasha made Aley his capital and organized a Diwan, later used by Djemal Pasha where he executed a large number of Lebanese and Syrian Arab nationalists who sought independence from the Ottomans.
 Also, a Jewish community once frequented this multi-cultural city, and they maintained a synagogue in Souk Aley, but it has since been abandoned.
 In 2001, the municipality of Aley began renovating the downtown area, especially its historic souk, and the city quickly revived its role in Lebanon's tourism.